centreon/centreon-documentation/versioned_docs/version-23.04/installation/installation-of-centreon-ha/overview.md

 ### Softwares & operating systems

-Centreon officialy supports Clustering on the following Products:
+Centreon officially supports Clustering on the following products:

 * Any Centreon Licensed Editions
 * Centreon Map Server

 And on the following Operating Systems:

-* CentOS 7
+* Alma / RHEL / Oracle Linux 8
-* RHEL 7
+* Debian 11

 *Important:* To install pacemaker and corosync packages on RedHat systems, servers must have access to the _Red Hat Enterprise Linux High Availability_ licensed repository.